This article covers

 Software dependencies

-Verifying the digital signature protects you against file corruption and tampering.
+Verifying the digital signature protects against file corruption and tampering.

 To verify the digital signature, first you will need a public key.
 BleachBit versions 3.0 and later are signed with key 0xd6d447b02b4d4c9d (Ubuntu Keyserver or SourceForge).
 Older releases before BleachBit version 3.0 were signed with key 0x51416DE60E6887FD (Sourceforge).
 After downloading the key to a local file, import it into GnuPG like this: